What is a Warehouse Management System and Why Do You Need One?

 A warehouse management system (WMS) automates and tracks day-to-day warehousing operations.
 Implementing a WMS allows an organization to optimize warehouse space and activities, reduce labor maintenance and operational costs, and improve overall inventory accuracy.

-A WMS is capable of monitoring product quantities, cycle counting, picking, packing, shipping, and managing multiple locations.
+At its core, a WMS is capable of monitoring product quantities, cycle counting, picking, packing, shipping, and managing multiple locations.
 It is all the more important if you are running multiple warehouses.

 A WMS can help you keep track of the inward and outward movement of the inventory within the warehouse, thereby, preventing any shrinkage.
 The item-level barcoding ensures that you have access to all product details in case any of them get re-shipped.